 In many cases, an antigen is a bacterium, fungus, virus, toxin, or foreign body.
-But it can also be one of our own cells that is faulty or dead.
-Initially, a range of cell types works together to recognize the antigen as an invader.
+But it can also be a cell that is faulty or dead.

 The role of B lymphocytes

-Once B lymphocytes spot the antigen, they begin to secrete antibodies (antigen is short for “antibody generators”).
+Once B lymphocytes spot the antigen (antibody generators), they begin secreting antibodies.
 Antibodies are special proteins that lock on to specific antigens.

 Antibodies are part of a large family of chemicals called immunoglobulins, which play many roles in the immune response:

-- IgE — protects against parasites and is also to blame for allergies.
+- IgE protects against parasites and plays a role in allergies

-- IgD — stays bound to B lymphocytes, helping them to start the immune response.
+- IgD stays bound to B lymphocytes, helping them start the immune response

-Antibodies lock onto the antigen, but they do not kill it, only mark it for death.
+Antibodies lock on to the antigen but do not kill it — they only mark it for death.
 The killing is the job of other cells, such as phagocytes.

 The role of T lymphocytes

-Helper T cells (Th cells) — they coordinate the immune response.
+Helper T cells (Th cells) coordinate the immune response.
 Some communicate with other cells, and some stimulate B cells to produce more antibodies.
 Others attract more T cells or cell-eating phagocytes.

-Killer T cells (cytotoxic T lymphocytes) — as the name suggests, these T cells attack other cells.
+Killer T cells (cytotoxic T lymphocytes) attack other cells.
 They are particularly useful for fighting viruses.
-They work by recognizing small parts of the virus on the outside of infected cells and destroy the infected cells.
+They work by recognizing small parts of the virus on the outside of infected cells and destroying the infected cells.

-Once an antibody has been produced, a copy remains in the body so that if the same antigen appears again, it can be dealt with more quickly.
+Once the body produces an antibody, it keeps a copy so that if the same antigen appears again, the body can deal with it more quickly.

-There are three types of immunity in humans called innate, adaptive, and passive:
+There are three types of immunity in humans:

 Adaptive (acquired) immunity